Closer (Ne-Yo song)

-"Closer" is a song by American recording artist Ne-Yo.
+"Closer" is a song by the American recording artist Ne-Yo.
 The song was produced by Stargate.
-It was released as the lead single from Ne-Yo's third studio album, Year of the Gentleman (2008).
+It was released as the lead single from Ne-Yo's third album, Year of the Gentleman (2008).

 "Closer" peaked at number seven on the US Billboard Hot 100.
 Outside of the United States, "Closer" topped the charts in the United Kingdom and peaked within the top 10 of the charts in several other countries, including Australia, Austria, Germany, Finland, Ireland and New Zealand.

 Background

 "Closer" marked a musical departure for Ne-Yo, taking on a dance-pop style over the more rhythmic and urban sound his songs usually possess.
 In the song, Ne-Yo sings of having an urging attraction to a woman he sees, having the desire to "come closer" to her.
 His attraction to her becomes stronger, and almost hypnotic, as he sings, "And I just can't pull myself away, under a spell I can't break/I just can't stop."
 The song was featured in episodes of The CW shows Gossip Girl and 90210.

 Speaking in May 2008 to noted UK R&B writer Pete Lewis of the award-winning Blues & Soul, Ne-Yo explained the inspiration behind the song: "It was very much inspired by just the vibe of some of these house and techno clubs we went to while we were in London.
 You know, kinda smoky, kinda dark and mysterious...
 With just that constant, four-on-the-floor house beat that just really gets bashed into your skull the whole time you're there, by the way the music makes you feel.
 I basically tried to capture that energy and put the Ne-Yo spin on it.
 And 'Closer' was the end result."